 Why Review Your Medicare Coverage During AEP

 Whether you’re currently getting your Medicare benefits through Original Medicare or you’re enrolled in a Medicare Advantage (MA) or Medicare Part D drug plan, it’s important that you review your Medicare plan options during AEP.
-Some reasons why the October 15 to December 7 Medicare open enrollment date is a great time to re-evaluate your Medicare choices are:
+Here are some reasons you may want to re-evaluate your Medicare choices:

-- To make sure your coverage meets your current healthcare needs: If your health has changed and you’re not sure if your plan adequately meets you needs, a licensed insurance agent can help by comparing options such as an all-in-one MA plan that includes Original Medicare plus additional health benefits like prescription drug, dental, vision, and hearing coverage, which can help fill the gaps in your current plan.
+- To make sure your coverage meets your current healthcare needs: If your health has changed and you’re not sure if your plan adequately meets you needs, HealthMarkets can help.
+We can compare options such as an all-in-one MA plan that includes Original Medicare plus additional health benefits like prescription drug, dental, vision, and hearing coverage.

 - To make sure your current medications are covered: Did you know that drugs on a plan’s formulary can change every year?
 Not only that, the price you pay for your medicines can be different from plan to plan because some plans are able to negotiate higher discounts with certain pharmacies.
-A licensed insurance agent can compare your medications among different Medicare prescription drug plans to find the right one for you.
-They can also check to see if you qualify for Extra Help from Medicare to help pay your prescription drug costs.
+HealthMarkets can help you compare your medications among different Medicare prescription drug plans to find the right one for you.
+We can also help you check to see if you qualify for Extra Help from Medicare to help pay your prescription drug costs.

-- To see if you can better manage your out-of-pocket medical expenses: You can work with an agent to explore options that may help you save money, such as a zero-premium Medicare Advantage plan or a Medicare Supplemental plan that offers more flexibility in paying for Medicare’s out-of-pocket expenses, such as deductibles, copayments, and coinsurance.
+- To see if you can better manage your out-of-pocket medical expenses: HealthMarkets can help you explore options that may help you save money, such as a zero-premium Medicare Advantage plan or a Medicare Supplemental plan that offers more flexibility in paying for Medicare’s out-of-pocket expenses, such as deductibles, copayments, and coinsurance.

-- To make sure you have access to your preferred healthcare providers: An agent can compare MA plans in your area to find the best option for you that uses your favorite doctors, specialists, healthcare facilities, and pharmacies.
+- To make sure you have access to your preferred healthcare providers: HealthMarkets can help you compare MA plans in your area to find the best option for you that uses your favorite doctors, specialists, healthcare facilities, and pharmacies.

 Medicare AEP vs. Medicare General Enrollment Period: What’s the Difference?